metricly/metricly-docs/content/billing-analysis/ba-guides/how-to-find-resources-missing-tags.md

 You already have a tagging strategy in place and you've mastered exploring your costs by services, attributes, and tags.
 So what's next?

 Another great way to discover savings opportunities (or simply gain more context for your bill) is to examine what _hasn't_ been given a particular value for a tag.
-The easiest way to find resources that are missing tags is to use the Billing Analysis tool.
+The easiest way to find resources that are missing tags is to use the Bill Analysis tool.

 ## Prerequisites